 The police will conduct an inquest about the incident and take charge of the case.
 A forensic doctor will examine the patient and will allow or deny organ retrieval.

-Confirmatory tests for brain death have to done twice with an interval of six hours between the tests.
+Confirmatory tests for brain death have to be done twice with an interval of six hours between the tests.
 Once consent for organ donation has been obtained, coordinating the process of organ retrieval takes time.

 Organ retrieval from deceased donors involves many hospitals and transplant teams to ensure that the organs donated match as perfectly as possible with the recipient.
 If it is a medico-legal case, a post-mortem has to be performed and this involves both the police as well as the Forensic Medicine department.